rohanmallick/rohanmallick/README.md

 - 📫 Student at Maulana Abdul Kalam Azad University.

-- 🌱 I’m currently learning more about MERN development.
+- 🌱 I’m currently learning more about REACT js.

 - 💬 let's discuss on any tech related stuff.